FrederickBun/FrederickBun/README.md

 - 🔭 I like to explore new things
 - 🌱 Green planet is my favorite
-- 💬 Chinese & English
+- 💬 Speaking Chinese & English
 - 💖 Cat & Minecraft Game

 **✨ Who am I?**